 The goal of Juveriente® is to bring the same health benefits of healthy Japanese food that Japanese women are enjoying.

 Here are some facts about their healthy lives.

-Japanese women have one of the longest life expectancies by average in the world – based on their healthy Japanese food?
+Women have one of the longest life expectancy in Japan by average in the world – based on their healthy Japanese food?

 USA Today reported